Ammar-V/Comment-Creator/README.md

 To run the program, have Java 11 or higher installed and download the folder **CommentCreator**.
 JavaFX SDK 11 or higher also needs to be downloaded into the application directory.

-The current username is "user" and password is "pass"
+The current username is "user" and password is "pass".

 There is an example database already in the directory called "commentData.txt".
 Delete this file if you want to start fresh.